Jay-Z reveals Beyonce's miscarriage in ode to daughter

 Beyonce, now 30, and Jay-Z married in 2008, and the "Single Ladies" singer was reported multiple times in the past two years to have been pregnant.

-"Her birth was emotional and extremely peaceful, we are in heaven.
-She was delivered naturally at a healthy 7 lbs and it was the best experience of both of our lives.

-"We are thankful to everyone for all your prayers, well wishes, love and support.
-Beyonce & JAY Z," the statement said.

-Beyonce revealed her baby bump at the MTV Video Music Awards in August, saying little but embracing her growing belly during an onstage performance.
+Beyonce revealed her baby bump at the MTV video awards show in August, saying little but embracing her growing belly during a onstage performance.

 The former Destiny's Child singer has forged a Grammy-winning solo career with hits such as "Halo."
 Brooklyn native Jay-Z has built a successful brand from his music career, Roc Nation music management company, Rocawear clothing line and investments.